darwinanddavis/DataPortfolio/coding_club.md

 ### Tasks

 * Developed a metabolic theory-driven individual-based model for hawk (predator) and dove (prey) game theory dynamics in a stochastic predator-prey model.
-The model integrates individual-level bioenergetics of each trophic level with full energy and mass conservation in a closed system.
+The model integrates individual-level bioenergetics of each trophic level with full energy and mass conservation, i.e. a closed system.
 * Used replicator dynamics to link behavioural states among individuals in the payoff matrix (fast time scale) and an evolutionary stable strategy at the population and community levels (slow time scale).

 ### Outcomes